Car Buying Strategies

 When comparing the Turbo R-Spec to the 2.0 Premium, there are no changes in terms of safety.
 Potential customers should consider this a positive thing, since it means that the 2.0 Premium, as the second-lowest Veloster trim, has a full array of advanced components.

-Compare the 2021 Hyundai Veloster Turbo R-Spec vs Turbo.
-What is the Difference?
+Compare the Turbo R-Spec vs Turbo.
+What is the difference?

-Compare the 2021 Hyundai Veloster Turbo vs Turbo Ultimate Trims.
-What is the Difference?
+Compare the Turbo vs Turbo Ultimate.
+What is the difference?

 While all five trims of the 2021 Hyundai Veloster are attractive, some stand out more than others.
 From a technology standpoint, the lower trim doesn't match up with the others since it has the smaller touchscreen and lacks SiriusXM Satellite Radio and voice recognition.
 From a performance perspective, the top three trims have an advantage because they're powered by turbocharged engines.
 Since the difference between 147 and 201 horsepower is significant, the turbo versions are recommended.